 |INDG 107||Introduction to Canadian Indigenous Studies|

-Completion of the Kanawayihetaytan Askiy Certificate courses is required for admission to the Diploma in Aboriginal Lands Governance program and the Diploma in Aboriginal Resource Management.
+Completion of the Kanawayihetaytan Askiy Certificate courses is required for admission to the Diploma in Indigenous Lands Governance program and the Diploma in Indigenous Resource Management.
 The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for the certificate program and the diploma programs.